Conservatory Faculty + Staff

 M.F.A., Kent State University; B.F.A., Tisch School of the Arts at New York University

 Jennifer Hemphill spent two decades in New York before transitioning into academia.
-She was seen on Broadway in Mamma Mia! for three years at both the Winter Garden and Broadhurst Theatres.
-Prior to that, Jenn enjoyed over two years of touring with the hit show across the United States and Canada.
-Throughout her career, Jenn has performed in New York City, on National Tours, in Europe, regionally, with symphonies, and at sea.
-In addition, she has taught masterclasses and workshops across the United States and was previously on the faculty at the American Musical and Dramatic Academy (AMDA) in New York City.
-Jenn is a judge for SHOWSTOPPER! national dance competitions, is a respondent for the Kennedy Center American College Theatre Festival, and is a member of MTEA and SETC.
-Jenn is also a proud member of the Actors’ Equity Association (AEA) and the Stage Directors and Choreographers Society (SDC).
+She was seen on Broadway, on National Tours, in Europe, regionally, with symphonies, and at sea.
+In addition, she has taught masterclasses and workshops across the United States.
+Jenn is a respondent for the Kennedy Center American College Theatre Festival, and is a member of MTEA and SETC.
+She is also a proud member of the Actors’ Equity Association (AEA) and the Stage Directors and Choreographers Society (SDC).

 Lisa Brescia